Spare the Air Alert in effect Monday

-SAN FRANCISCO (KGO) --A Spare the Air Alert is in effect Monday, October 16.
+SAN FRANCISCO (KGO) --A Spare the Air Alert in effect for the Bay Area on Monday.

 What are Spare the Air days?